 Living a more natural and holistic life has many facets, including what you eat and where you get your food.
 To be as holistic as possible, consider growing herbs from home.
 Not only can you use herbs to cook, but you can also use some of them for healing and natural medicine.
 You will save money and ensure you have the most organic herbs possible.

 The first step to growing your own herbs is the prep stage.
 You want to take some time figuring out where you will place your garden, what you intend to grow and ways you are going to use them, and how much room you are going to need.
 This is when the research comes in handy.
 The worst thing you can do is just go buy some seeds and fertilizer, and start planting without having planned exactly what you intend to do beforehand.

 There are two main ways to grow herbs; you can start them from seeds, or you can purchase plants that have been started for you.
 Naturally, if you are a beginner at growing, the plants are going to be much easier for you.
 This is recommended for most people who are starting their very first herb garden, as you ease into caring for herbs without having to start them from seeds.

 Before you start planting your herbs, understand what each herb needs you to do as far as care and growing it healthy.
 Every herb will have different guidelines, such as how much water it needs, when to give it direct sunlight, and whether it needs to be in a container or in the ground.

-Mint grows very fast and works best in a container with only mint in it.
+Mint grows quick and works best in a container with only mint in it.
 Mint grows well in sunlight, but it can also use a bit of shade and still grow well.